shash2k2/-Shaswat-Mistry-21JE0873-IoT/README.md

 Arduino UNO, Relay modules, Bluetooth module, Force Dependent Resistors and some other basic components were used.

 (P.S.
-The code is still on halt since I require the force dependent resistors, bluetooth module to test out functionality) (Need a collection of data on the analog readings of the FDRs to determine the allowed variance to not add to count)
+The code is still on halt since I require the force dependent resistors, bluetooth module to test out functionality) (Need a collection of data on the analog readings of the FDRs to determine the allowed variation to not add to count)